GFlowNet Foundations: Introduction

 \section{Introduction}

 Building upon the introduction of Generative Flow Networks (GFlowNets) by~\citet{bengio2021flow}, we provide here an in-depth formal foundation and expansion of the set of theoretical results in ways that may be of interest for the active learning scenario of~\citet{bengio2021flow} but also much more broadly.
-GFlowNets have properties which make them well-suited to model and sample from distributions over sets and graphs, estimate free energies and marginal distributions in general, and be used to learn an energy function from data as a learned, amortized alternative to Monte-Carlo Markov chains (MCMC).